 Avoid any type of contact sports or activities that can throw you off balance and make you fall, such as skiing, horseback riding, or mountain biking.

 If you want to cycle, a stationary bicycle is safer than a regular bike.

 Take a prenatal supplement

 While a healthy, balanced diet contains most of the necessary vitamins and minerals for you and your baby-to-be, taking a prenatal supplement can help fill in any gaps.
 Prenatal vitamins differ from an adult multivitamin.
 They contain more folic acid to prevent neural tube defects and more iron to help prevent anemia.

 Prenatal supplements may also help you ward off cravings and overeating because your body won’t feel deprived.

-If you’re obese, you can still have a healthy pregnancy.
+If you have obesity, you can still have a healthy pregnancy.
 Try to stay active and eat healthy foods.
 Providing your baby with the vitamins and nutrients they need is more important than the number on the scale.
 If you can’t lose weight, don’t fret.
 Just keep up with the healthy eating and moderate exercise, and try to limit weight gain.